 - The butter-stepmother image does not only involve a reassurance about the stepmother.
 In the context of sustained tensions with her, it also helps the little boy feel capable of loving, not filled with resentment and hostility, and therefore deserving of love, a good boy.
 This may be a pressing concern; although there is insufficient information in the vignette to assess this, the little boy may have to contend with the accusation that he is insufficiently appreciative, bad.

 - Adjustment of the boy’s self-awareness can incorporate an act of obedience, complying with an injunction on the order of “don’t be angry with her, think of the butter she feeds you that proves she loves you!”
 In this way the stepmother’s demands blend with what we might guess would be his father’s demand to get along with the stepmother.
 This sets the stage for not only being pleased by his obedience, but also taking pride in his self-control that brings him closer to father.

 The injunction to remember casts in spare cognitive terms a complex act of accommodation and self-transformation within a field of relationships.
-It is the little boy internalizing his parents’ demand to get his mind right in a spur of the moment’s everlasting oath to foregrounding what is good about family life against what is bad.
+The little boy internalizes his parents’ demand to get his mind right; in a spur of the moment everlasting oath he swears to foreground what is good about family life against what is bad.
 In Hochschild’s terms, it is the composition of a story against a non-story, but now with the little boy observed in the act of building an empathy wall against his misery.
 He must remember in order to forget.